penathecreative/penathecreative/README.md

 I’m actively looking for roles or collaborations in:

-- Full Stack or Frontend Development
+- Full Stack or Backend Development
 - Cloud/DevOps Engineering
 - Developer Relations or Tech-for-good projects